17 energy saving tips to save money on bills

 While you might end up paying slightly over what you use during the summer, you'll save this back in the winter when you're using slightly more energy than you're paying for.
 Unless you withdraw it, the extra money you paid in the summer will remain in your account as credit, so you don't have to worry about a thing.

-It's still worth supplying your energy company with meter readings to make sure your Direct Debit isn't too low.
-Otherwise, it could leave you with a hefty payment to make at the end of your contract.
+It's still worth supplying your energy company with meter readings to ensure your Direct Debit isn't too low.
+You don't want to be left with a hefty payment to make at the end of your contract. -

 Octopus Energy is one to check out.
 They have tariffs below the price cap and you can get £50 in credit when signing up through our link.